A beautiful colorful sunrise over Great Smoky Mountains National Park

-Great Smoky Mountains Itinerary: 2 Days in This Epic National Park!
+Great Smoky Mountains Itinerary: 2 Days of Hikes & Eats (2025)

 A beautiful view of the green landscape of the epic Chimney Tops hiking trail in Great Smoky Mountains national park

-The important thing, though, is that even though I couldn’t wait to go back, I didn’t leave feeling like I missed out on anything and if that isn’t a national park trip success, I don’t know what is!
+The important thing, though, is that even though after my last trip, I couldn’t wait to go back, I still didn’t leave feeling like I missed out on anything.
+If that isn’t a national park trip success, I don’t know what is!

 What’s that?
 Success means seeing a bear, you say?
-Well guess what, chances are high!
+Well guess what, chances are high here – but let’s not get ahead of ourselves, we have a Great Smoky Mountains itinerary to plan!

 Day One of Your Great Smoky Mountains Itinerary: The East Side